Qbizinc/qbiz-wiki/technical-interviewing/question-bank/vordo.md

 ## Tricks and Traps
 * None of the tables have primary keys, despite a field being named id
-* There are two salespeople with the same id
-* Cailin has no orders
 * The call was coming from in the house
 * The key fields don't line up between the tables (i.e. `salespeople_id = id` or `order_id=id`
+* There are "primary key" conflicts in the salespeople table (ids are not primary keys)
+* Cailin has no orders, so question 2 needs a left join
+* Common mistake on 5b is to show all orders for customers that are not Vordo

 ## Follow on questions